 it should be considered there are no heat or lung disease and the skin does not blanch under the skin.

 Metals like silver, lead or drugs like phenothiazines, amiodarone, chloroquine hydrochloride are usually responsible for this condition.

 - In severe anemia where hemoglobin is less than 5 gm%, even if all the hemoglobin is reduced in the capillaries, it will be less than the critical level of 5 gm% and cyanosis does not occur.

 - In carbon monoxide poisoning, carboxy-hemoglobin prevents reduction of oxyhemoglobin and the former has a cherry red color.
 Hence there is no cyanosis.

 Clinical assessment of hypoxemia is not reliable.
 Therefore a patient with cyanosis should be worked-up by-

 - Complete Blood Count – Hemoglobin level is increased with chronic cyanosis.
 White cell count is increased in pneumonia and pulmonary embolism.

-- Ventilation-perfusion scan or pulmonary angiography to rule out pulmonary embolism.
+- If required, Ventilation-perfusion scan or pulmonary angiography to rule out pulmonary out pulmonary

 - Hemoglobin spectroscopy to look for methaemoglobinaemia, sulfhaemoglobinaemia.